Planning Our Way to Energy Resilience.

 POWER Workshops.

-• An introduction to community led energy planning, this webinar introduces the opportunities for communities to take control of thier energy resilience, delivering cleaner, greener, cheaper energy.
+• Register to get an introduction to community led energy planning and discover how communities can take control of their energy resilience, delivering cleaner, greener, cheaper energy.

 Funded by Essex County Council.
-This webinar will support communities exploring first steps to energy resilience.
+This programme supports communities exploring first steps to energy resilience.

 • This facilitated session will spark local initiatives, deliver desktop feasibility, build capacity and provide a route map for projects.